-Pfizer has been one of the top companies in the world manufacturing human growth hormone hgh.
+Pfizer has been one of the top companies in the world manufacturing Genotropin HGH human growth hormone.
 You can be rest assured that this is one of the best products on the market and comes direct from Pfizer.
 All Genotropin is shipped with frozen gel packs to keep the Genotropin HGH inside the packaging during shipping at a cool temperature to ensure the longevity of the product.

 What is Genotropin?

 Genotropin is a man-made form of human growth hormone that is produced with recombinant DNA technology.
 Inside the cartridge contains highly purified powder and hygenic solution intended for subcutaneous injections.

 Genotropin is often used for growth hormone therapy for those who have insufficient secretion of growth hormone in the pituitary gland.
 Popular amongst athletes and bodybuilders, it is used to increase muscle mass, aid in burning fat, and increase energy levels.

 Who should not use Genotropin?

 - Growth hormone should not be used to increase height in children after the growth plates have closed.

 - Growth hormone should not be used in patients with diabetes who have certain types of diabetic retinopathy (eye problems).

 - Growth hormone should not be used in patients who have been recently diagnosed with cancer, with cancer, or who are being treated for cancer.
 Growth hormone deficiency can be caused by brain tumors.
 So, the presence of these brain tumors should be ruled out before treatment is started.
 Growth hormone should not be used if it is shown that a previous brain tumor has come back or is getting larger.

 - Growth hormone should not be used in patients who are critically ill because of surgery, trauma, or respiratory failure.